United Airlines Announces 3,000 New Denver Jobs, 270 New Aircraft On Order

 United CEO Scott Kirby told CBS4’s Dillon Thomas the purchase of 50 737 MAX 8’s, 150 MAX 10’s and 70 A321neos is the largest single order for a commercial airline in more than 10 years, and the largest in United’s history.
-Kirby said he believed the orders will have a ripple effect on the economies of the communities his airline services, especially their major hub at DEN.READ MORE: Colorado Weather: Pattern Shift Underway As A Monsoon-Like Flow Develops
+Kirby said he believed the orders will have a ripple effect on the economies of the communities his airline services, especially their major hub at DEN.READ MORE: Westminster Teenager Takes Top Prize In Adams County 'I Voted' Sticker Contest

 “Business travel is going to come back 100%,” Kirby said.